 - It is also a very good idea to have a professionally printed versions of your EPK so that you may hand them out at events where you may run into industry professionals.

-WHAT SHOULD YOU INCLUDE IN AN EPK?
-The essential elements of an EPK should include the following:
+WHAT YOU I INCLUDE IN MY EPK?
+The essential elements of an EPK

 Your music is the most crucial element of your EPK.
 People often play only the first few tracks featured on an EPK, so include your very best three tracks at the top of the list.
 Not sure order to rank your music?
 Use fan feedback, music which best represents you as an artist, purchase history, production quality, or stream counts to help you decide.